Holy cow, I just looked at the call screener board.

 They've been left behind.

-They are acting like they've been left behind, and of course, we've we've heard that this is because of racism, uh, natural uh systemic institutional racism in America, that we are unfair, that this country is uh just horrible and rotten.
+And of course, we've heard that this is because of racism, natural systemic institutional racism in America, that we are unfair, that this country is just horrible and rotten.

-If you ever ask yourself how it is that people not even born here can come here and in a few short years begin prospering in school their own business or what yet people who are born in this country somehow have been raised to hate it, to think they're still back in the days of slavery.
+If you ever ask yourself how it is that people not even born here can come here and in a few short years begin prospering in school, their own business, yet people who are born in this country somehow have been raised to hate it, to think they're still back in the days of slavery.

 And as you study more and more of this acorn stuff, you find that it has been part of an entire movement that has been going on for two, maybe three decades right under our noses.